What Is A Relative Frequency Distribution

 This simple formula allows us to transform raw counts into meaningful proportions that are easier to interpret and compare.
 Relative frequency distributions are particularly useful when dealing with large datasets or when comparing datasets with different sample sizes, as they normalize the data and allow for direct comparisons.

 The history of relative frequency distributions can be traced back to the early days of statistics and probability theory.
-Pioneers like John Graunt, who analyzed mortality records in 17th-century London, used early forms of frequency distributions to understand patterns of disease and death.
+In practice, pioneers like John Graunt, who analyzed mortality records in 17th-century London, used early forms of frequency distributions to understand patterns of disease and death.
 Later, statisticians like Adolphe Quetelet and Florence Nightingale used frequency distributions and relative frequencies to advocate for social reforms and improve public health.

 Today, relative frequency distributions are used in a wide variety of fields, including: